You can barely see anything now, but you'd see everything if she wore it.

 - In one of his songs ("Temptation Boogie"), Carmen has described a bikini that contains "less cotton than a medicine bottle".
 No word on how much spandex though.

 - 3D artists on Web sites like Renderosity have created clothes that tightly fit this trope to a T.

 - Common in the Sports Illustrated swimsuit issue.
 Eventually they just gave up and started painting them on.

 - WWE loved to pull this off during bikini contests.
 If the contest was on PPV, you were surely going to get something like this.
 Examples:

-- Sable's bikini at Fully Loaded 1998 was bikini bottom and hands painted on her breasts.
+- Jacqueline was convinced it was impossible for her to lose a bikini to anyone.
+Cue Sable's bikini at Fully Loaded 1998, which was a bikini bottom and hands painted on her breasts.

 - The Kat at Royal Rumble 2000 had a bikini made of bubble wrap.